 When it comes to finding the best suitcase for durability, there are several elements to consider.

 First is the frame; look for a bag with an inner fiberglass frame that’s both lightweight and strong.
+In the quest for durability, the size of the suitcase is just as important as its construction.
+Medium-sized suitcases are often the sweet spot for travelers, providing enough space without being overly bulky.
+Opting for a medium-sized lightweight suitcase ensures that you have sufficient room for your belongings while benefiting from a design that’s easy to carry and less likely to encounter wear and tear during your travels.
+This combination of size and weight is ideal for those who value both durability and ease of handling in their luggage choices.
 The fabric is another crucial element that constitutes a durable suitcase, to select the fabric you need to decide on whether you want a soft or a hard side.
 If you want more flexibility to stuff that one last item in, choose a soft-sided suitcase with a high-denier material.
 Ballistic nylon is the best material by far for soft luggage.

 But if you’re looking for maximum protection for your belongings, go for a hard-sided bag that can’t be torn or ripped open.
 Aluminum luggage is perhaps your best bet, however, they can be slightly heavier and more expensive than other hard materials.